betaflight/betaflight.com/docs/wiki/guides/current/FAQ.md

 The actual PID sum value can be thought of as the actual final value sent to drive the motors.

-Acro Plus modifies the PID sum value, essentially in linear proportion to acroPlus/100, and in square proportion to the angle of the sticks, up to the the maximum possible total PID value of 1000.
+Acro Plus modifies the PID sum value, essentially in linear proportion to acroPlus/100, and in square proportion to the angle of the sticks, up to the maximum possible total PID value of 1000.

 If the AcroPlus value is low, i.e. 1, there is almost no change in PID sum, regardless of stick angle.
 Basically the PIDs work like normal, its just that the iTerm effects described above are now fully active.
 As usual, stick sensitivity at 100% stick travel (i.e. maximum roll rate) is set by RC and pitch/roll rates, while center sensitivity is set by these and the amount of applied expo.